Create C Program with Dynamic Library using Command Line in Mac OS X

 Library Tools

-To check the library dependencies of a particular application program use the command otool
+To check the library dependencies of a particular application program use the command otool.

 otool -L app1